-0· 0 · · · · · · Adding an NDI Inp ut to Zixi Broadcaster Multicast-Only (for multicast enabled) If desired, specify multicast-only outputs.
-Enable Encryption Select this checkbox to encrypt the Input stream.
+Adding an NDI Input to Zixi Broadcaster Multicast-Only (for multicast enabled) it decired specify multicast-only outputs Enable Encryption Select this checkbox to encrypt the Input stream.
 For more information, see Encrypting an Input Stream in Zixi Broadcaster.
 Encryption type (for Encryption enabled) Specify the type of Encryption (AES 128/192/256).
 Encryption key (for Encryption enabled) Click Generate to generate an encryption key.
 The generated encryption key must be sent to the end-user to decipher the received encoded stream.
 Recording parameters Select this checkbox to customize the recording parameters.
 Destination Type Select the radio button for the desired storage type and then fill in the relevant parameters. • Record to disk - the recording is saved on the local disk. • Record to S3 - the file is saved to your AWS S3 Bucket.
-Record to Disk Parameters Specify the file name pattern that Zixi will use to generate when saving the recorded content.
+Record to Disk Parameters File Name Template Specify the file name pattern that Zixi will use to generate when saving the recorded content.
 A separate file will be generated for each recording up to the time specified in the Max recorded file duration parameter (see above).
 After this duration a new file will be generated.
-File Name The file name pattern can include any string and up to five variables listed below.
+The file name pattern can include any string and up to five variables listed below.
 Only the %T=HH.MM.SS creation time is mandatory.
-You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: Template • %S=stream id - optional. %Y=year - optional %M=month - optional %D=day - optional • %T=HH.MM.SS creation time - mandatory For example, the following pattern %Y_recording%T.ts will generate the following file name 2017_recording15:32:35.ts.
+You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: • %S=stream id - optional. • %Y=year - optional • %D=day - optional • %T=HH.MM.SS creation time - mandatory For example, the following pattern %Y_recording%T.ts will generate the following file name 2017_recording15:32:35.ts.
+Max recorded file Specify the maximum time allotted for recording a video stream.
+Default: 2 hours

-241 | Zixi Broadcaster DOC16-83-0027
+243 | Zixi Broadcaster DOC16-83-0029